 Distribution and Impact

 The 8-minute Ashe ‘68 VR Experience is perfect for festivals, exhibitions, events, museums and educational settings.
 Having been a huge hit at the 2018 US Open as part of the 50th Anniversary of the US Open and Arthur’s historic win, it will travel to more top-tier international tennis events, as well as schools (from lower school through university), conferences and other gatherings.
 It will be shared with audiences attending screenings of the forthcoming Arthur Ashe feature documentary.
 And it will be featured as part of a traveling photography exhibition.
 Everywhere, it will engage audiences with a story that blends sports and social justice into an experience as relevant today as it was fifty years ago.

-September, 2018: Sports Illustrated is now the official distributor of the VR film.
+September, 2018: Sports Illustrated is a partner of the VR film.
 They are building a “hub" for the Ashe VR project on the SI site, similar to what they did for their groundbreaking Capturing Everest project.
 Press release here.

 We had a tremendously successful run at the Open.
 The outdoor photo exhibit was viewed by several hundred thousand people.
 The indoor exhibition and Virtual Reality piece were experienced by 3000-5000 people per day.
 Reactions were simply tremendous.
 Some folks cried, some relived memories and shared impressions about Arthur, and others learned about him for the very first time.
 It was a very fitting tribute to Arthur for the 50th anniversary.

 Here are a few anecdotes from our colleague Brad Lichtenstein, the Ashe 68 VR Director.